huggingbench/huggingbench/README.md

 ## Current limitations

-* All runs locally using Docker containers
+* Everything runs locally using Docker containers
-* No accuracy checks are performed on converted models
+* Accuracy checks are not performed on converted models
-* No support for external dataset when calibrating models
+* No support for external dataset when calibrating models (overall calibration support is poor)
 * Models and configs are stored on a local drive
+* Only supporting Nvidia Triton inference server

 We are plannig to remove above limitations.